aasensio/sicon/README.md

 networks.
 We use synthetic Stokes profiles obtained from two numerical simulations of different structures of the solar atmosphere for training.

-This repository is the release version of DASI.
+This repository is the release version of SICON.
 We provide both training and evaluation scripts.